keenethics/keenethics/posts/1517306255770-docker-5-cases-when-you-should-not-use-it.md

-Author: Keenethics
+Author: KeenEthics
 Title: Docker: 5 Cases When You Should Not Use it
-Subtitle: Docker: 5 Cases When You Should Not Use it - Keenethics Blog Meta title: Docker: 5 Cases When You Should Not Use it - Keenethics Blog Meta description: There are many good things about Docker.
+Subtitle: Docker: 5 Cases When You Should Not Use it - KeenEthics Blog Meta title: Docker: 5 Cases When You Should Not Use it - KeenEthics Blog Meta description: There are many good things about Docker.
 This containerization fellow manages to pack, ship, and run applications as a lightweight, portable, self-sufficient LXC container.
 Docker is great for businesses of all sizes.
 Categories: Tech
 Preview image: /static/posts/docker-preview.jpg